ICCSSE/CASCON2024/content/en/cfp/_index.md

   <li><b>Short Papers</b> - Work in progress with some validation results, experience reports, new ideas and visionary papers based on supporting theory or evidence, and application papers at most 6 pages long (including references).</li>
 </ul>

 CASCON 2024 will not accept submissions that have been previously published, are in press, or have been submitted elsewhere.
 We encourage interdisciplinary research papers.
-Accepted papers will be included in the conference proceedings published in the ACM Digital Library.
+Accepted papers will be included in the conference proceedings published in IEEE XPLORE.

 One of the authors of the accepted papers must register and present the paper at the conference.
-Failure to attend and present the paper at the conference will result in withdrawal of the paper from the ACM proceedings.
+Failure to attend and present the paper at the conference will result in withdrawal of the paper from the IEEE XPLORE proceedings.
 {{% /blocks/section %}}